Last updated on March 31st, 2022

 Being the best solution means it also requires the most amount of work and consequently soundproofing walls this way costs more.
 It’s also important to know that you’ll lose space due to the depth of both the new wall and the gap.

 Fix a new wall to your existing wall

-If you don’t have the luxury of space to lose by creating an independent new wall, a popular alternative is to fix a new wall directly on to your existing wall.
+If you don’t have the luxury of space to lose by creating an independent new wall, a popular alternative is to fix a new wall directly onto your existing wall.
 This is done using a metal or wood framework, which creates a much smaller gap of approximately 30mm that is then filled with fibrous material glued to your existing wall.
-A double layer of acoustic plasterboard is then fixed to the bars of framework with a rubber sheet sandwiched between them.
+A double layer of acoustic plasterboard is then fixed to the bars of the framework with a rubber sheet sandwiched between them.